nayeon7lee/FactualityPrompt/README.md

 ## Code Overview
 * `fever_athene`: contains fact-checking pipeline code (Wiki document retriever, Wiki sentence selector, etc) from UKPLab/fever-2018-team-athene [github](UKPLab/fever-2018-team-athene).
 We utilize and build on top of their Wiki document retriever in our work.
 (Refer to their github for citation details)
 * `prompts`: contains our FactualityPrompt testset utilized in our paper.
-* `src`: our code for evaluating the factualtiy of LM generation.
+* `src`: codes for evaluating the factualtiy of LM generation (For files adapted from other publicly available codebases, we included the pointer to the original code file)

 ## 1. Setup
 1. Install dependencies by running `pip install -r requirements.txt`